 Paris is a shopper’s paradise, with vintage shops around every corner.
-Whether you’re looking for a unique piece of clothing to add to your wardrobe or something special for your home, Paris has a shop to suit your needs.
+Whether you’re looking for a unique piece of clothing to add to your wardrobe or something special for your home, Paris vintage shops have something to suit your needs.

-It’s not enough to simply visit Paris, you also have to explore the city.
+It’s not enough to visit Paris; you must also explore the city.
 This is especially true if you want a vintage experience.
-Knowing where to go will help you find those hidden gems and shops that are worth searching for.
-Here are some of my favorite vintage shops in Paris – I hope they inspire your own adventures!
+Knowing where to go will help you find those hidden gems and shops worth searching for.
+Here are the top 12 Paris vintage shops, you’re in the right place. – I hope they inspire your adventures!